 The non-neovascular form of age-related macular degeneration is associated with a slow and painless loss of central visual acuity and central blind spots.
 With the neovascular form, the first sign is usually visual distortion in one eye, and vision loss is rapid [59].
-Any signs of age-related macular degeneration should result in prompt referral to a specialist [8].
-Although therapies can slow the visual deterioration associated with age-related macular degeneration, available treatments cannot restore vision lost to the condition.
-Drusen and/or pigmentary changes in the macula associated with early non-neovascular age-related macular degeneration can be identified using funduscopy (Image 2).
+Any signs of age-related macular degeneration should result in prompt referral to a specialist [188].
+Although therapies can slow the visual deterioration associated with age-related macular degeneration, available treatments cannot restore vision lost to

+RISK FACTORS ASSOCIATED WITH AGE-RELATED MACULAR DEGENERATION Level of Association Level of Association Risk Factor Strong and consistent Increasing age Current cigarette smoking Previous cataract surgery Family history of age-related macular degeneration Moderate and consistent Higher body mass index History of cardiovascular disease Hypertension Higher plasma fibrinogen Weaker and inconsistent Gender Ethnicity Diabetes Iris color History of cerebrovascular disease Serum total and HDL cholesterol and triglyceride levels Source: [193] Table 14 the condition.
+Drusen and/or pigmentary changes in the macula associated with early non-neovascular age-related macular degeneration can be identified using funduscopy (Image 2) [194].
 In the neovascular form of macular degeneration, the earliest sign of choroidal neovascularization is the appearance of semi-translucent punctate dots in retroillumination (Image 3) [194].
-Fluorescein angiography and optical coherence tomography are imaging modalities used to detect new or recurrent neovascular disease activity and guide therapy [8].
+Fluorescein angiography and optical coherence tomography are imaging modalities used to detect new or recurrent neovascular disease activity and guide therapy [188].

-A combination of antioxidant vitamins (vitamin C, beta carotene, vitamin E), zinc oxide, and cupric oxide can slow the progression of intermediate age-related macular degeneration to the advanced form, but there is no evidence to support use of this combination for early age-related macular degeneration or prophylaxis in family members [8].
+A combination of antioxidant vitamins (vitamin C, beta carotene, vitamin E), zinc oxide, and cupric oxide can slow the progression of intermediate agerelated macular degeneration to the advanced form, but there is no evidence to support use of this combination for early age-related macular degeneration or prophylaxis in family members [188].
 Evidence suggests that lutein supplementation is associated with a mild improvement in visual acuity and a significant improvement in macular pigment optical density [195].

-The first-line treatment of neovascular macular degeneration is an antivascular endothelial growth factor (VEGF) agent, and three have been approved for use by the FDA: pegaptanib (Macugen), ranibizumab (Lucentis), and aflibercept (Eylea) [8].
+The first-line treatment of neovascular macular degeneration is an antivascular endothelial growth factor (VEGF) agent, and three have been approved for use by the FDA: pegaptanib (Macugen), ranibizumab (Lucentis), and aflibercept (Eylea) [188].
 All three drugs are administered by intravitreal injection.
-A biosimilar to ranibizumab (ranibizumabnuna, Byooviz) was approved for the treatment of neovascular macular degeneration in 2021 [271].
-Another anti-VEGF agent, bevacizumab (Avastin), has also been shown to be effective for neovascular age-related macular degeneration, but its use is off-label in this setting [8].
+A biosimilar to ranibizumab (ranibizumabnuna, Byooviz) was approved for the treatment of neovascular macular degeneration in 2021 [54].
+Another anti-VEGF agent, bevacizumab (Avastin), has also been shown to be effective for neovascular age-related macular degeneration, but its use is off-label in this setting [188].
 A Cochrane review and meta-analysis demonstrated that pegaptanib, ranibizumab, and bevacizumab are effective in maintaining visual acuity, with ranibizumab and bevacizumab also effective in improving visual acuity [196].
 Aflibercept has been shown to be as effective as ranibizumab, with the need for fewer injections [197].
-Thermal laser photocoagulation surgery and photodynamic therapy with verteporfin are approved treatments for subfoveal lesions [8].
+Thermal laser photocoagulation surgery and photodynamic therapy with verteporfin are approved treatments for subfoveal lesions [188].
 Conbercept is a novel anti-VEGF approved for the treatment of neovascular macular degeneration in China.
 Its chemical structure differs slightly from the agents available in the United States, but the drug appears to have the same safety and efficacy profile, with reduced dosing frequency.
 The drug's developer is in discussions with the FDA about the possibility of introducing the drug into phase 3 testing in the United States [198; 199].